 A hierarchical, reconfigurable routing matrix is used to route activation signals between STEs and special elements.
 Groupings of two STEs form a GoT.
 Several GoTs and a special purpose element (S.E.) are then connected to form a row in the routing matrix.
 Groupings of rows form blocks, and groupings of blocks form a half-core.
 Although an AP chip consists of two half-cores, there exists no routing between these two units.
-An AP board consists of several AP chips, and this allows for many pattern-recognition searches to occur in parallel.
+An AP board consists of several AP

+Figure 6: Hierarchical relationships between AP components: groups of two (GoT) and a special purpose element (S.E.) form a row, rows form blocks, and blocks form a half-core chips, and this allows for many pattern-recognition searches to occur in parallel.
 Figure 6 depicts this hierarchy for a half-core.
 Table 1 provides resource information for the firstgeneration AP board.
 We can take advantage of this hierarchical routing to produce efficient automata from RAPID programs.

-Table 1: Resources available on the first-generation AP board, containing 32 chips
+Table 1: Resources available on the first-generation APboard, containing 32 chips